 19. Ask for help when you need it.
 Another part of taking care of yourself is recognizing when you need help.
 Help isn’t weak.
 It’s human.
 We all need help at times.

 20. Speak kindly to yourself.
 Talk to yourself like you’d talk to a loved one.
 Don’t cut yourself down, call yourself names, or criticize yourself.
+Read more about being kinder to yourself here.

 21. Surround yourself with people who treat you with kindness and respect.
 Who you spend time with reflects how you feel about yourself.
 People who feel worthy surround themselves with positive people.
 Sometimes loving yourself means you have to end relationships with abusive or unkind people.

 22. Allow yourself some down time.
 Are you busy, busy, busy?
 It’s time to slow down and allow your body and mind to rest.
 You don’t have to do it all.
 Prioritize what matters most and let go of any guilt in saying no. Rest is rejuvenating and a basic form of self-care.
+Read some tips for people who struggle to prioritize self-care here.

 Purchase a Print-Ready 8.5X11 PDF